Purdue-CS193/homework-0-pujrav/index.md

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Raveesh's First CS193 Homework

+- I like how the instructors are people of a similar age which is a nice change since they have been in our places recently
+- I like how insturctive and detailed the slides are (they are easy to keep up with)
+- I like how the class does not eat up a lot of time from my other classes while still teaching me

 ### Markdown